lyove/next-popup/README.md

 ### AutoUpdate

-The autoUpdate parameter controls whether the popover's position is automatically updated when the size of the container, content, or trigger element changes.
+The autoUpdate parameter controls whether the popover's position is automatically updated when the size of the mount container, content, or trigger element changes.
 This feature relies on the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).

 The autoPlacement parameter controls whether the popover's position is automatically adjusted to ensure that it is fully displayed when there is not enough space.